IBM/ibm-spectrum-scale-csi/README.md

 **Note:** If you choose to run csi plugin on selective nodes using the node selector then make sure pod using scale csi pvc are getting scheduled on nodes where csi driver is running.

-### Kubernetes node to Spectrum Scale node mapping
+### Kubernetes node to IBM Spectrum Scale node mapping

-In an environment where Kubernetes node names are different than the Spectrum Scale node names, this mapping feature must be used for application pods with Spectrum Scale as persistent storage to be successfully mounted.
+In an environment where Kubernetes node names are different than the IBM Spectrum Scale node names, this mapping feature must be used for application pods with IBM Spectrum Scale as persistent storage to be successfully mounted.

 To use this feature, perform the following steps after running the installer "spectrum-scale-driver.py":

-- Add new environment variable in `deploy/csi-plugin.yaml` under container "*- name: ibm-spectrum-scale-csi*", where name of the environment variable is Kubernetes node name and value is the Spectrum Scale node name.
+- Add new environment variable in `deploy/csi-plugin.yaml` under container "*- name: ibm-spectrum-scale-csi*", where name of the environment variable is Kubernetes node name and value is the IBM Spectrum Scale node name.

   ```
   env: